Deanna Brock, licensed therapist, profile photo

 Pronouns: she / her / hers

-Connie Zieren is a registered clinical and school psychologist with the College of Psychologists of Ontario.
+Connie Zieren is a registered clinical and school psychologist with the College of Psychologists and Behaviour Analysts of Ontario (CPBAO).
 She has been a licensed psychologist since 2006, and has over 32 years experience providing psychological services.

 Connie spent the first half of her career working in developmental and autism services.
 She spent the last fifteen years working within the public school system.
 During her time with the school board, Connie provided consultation to other professionals, participated in identification and placement meetings, and helped to develop best-practice guidelines for assessing students with special needs and hearing loss, in addition to completing psychoeducational assessments and behaviour consultations.